However, St Christopher's school is also fortunate to have some

 Individual social development is encouraged

-through the organisation of the
+through the organisation of the school and

 its extra curricular activities.
 Playtimes are

-supervised to ensure the
+actively supervised to ensure the

 development of positive and healthy